ebits21/insync-distrobox/README.md

 Download the `make-insync-container.sh` file above.

 ## (Optional) Changing the Container Name
-The container will be named `fed-insync` by default.
+The container will be named `fedora-distrobox` by default.
 If you would like a different name, edit the `CONTAINER` variable in the script. (*Do not use special symbols or spaces.*)
 ```
 CONTAINER=my-new-insync-container-name
 ```